Join us on Nov 7 for GraphQL Summit Virtual

 GraphQL provides another scalar type out of the box that we haven't yet used here.
 It's the ID type, and like any ID (such as your driver's license or passport), its purpose is to help us identify something unique.
 When an object type includes a field with type ID, we can use it to definitively specify which object we're talking about, particularly if other fields—even the seemingly unique name field on our Fruit type—have the potential to be the same!

-Two Fruit types with different IDs, which let us be sure which one is an banana, and which is an orange.
+Two Fruit types with different IDs, which let us be sure which one is an

 We can supplement our Fruit type with an ID simply by defining a new field and setting it as type ID.
 A standard name for this field is id, because many frameworks working with GraphQL know how to handle it by default.